This article is currently a work in progress and subject to frequent change. See the changelog for details.

 Holochain Development Kit (HDK)¶

-Holochain’s standard software development kit (SDK) for zome and DNA developers.
-It proides developer-friendly access to the low-level Holochain core API as well as macros for defining entry and link types, validation functions, and init functions.
+Holochain’s standard software development kit (SDK) for DNA developers.
+It provides developer-friendly access to the Holochain host API, as well as macros for defining entry and link types, validation functions, and init functions.

 Holochain application (hApp)¶

-The set of core functions that the nucleus makes available to the ribosome, so the ribosome can make them available to a running DNA instance.
-These functions allow the DNA to access and manipulate an agent‘s source chain, run cryptographic functions, retrieve and write DHT entries and links, and send node-to-node messages to peers.
+The set of core functions that Holochain’s nucleus makes available to a ribosome, so the ribosome can in turm make them available to a running cell.
+These functions allow the DNA to access and manipulate an agent‘s source chain, run cryptographic functions, retrieve and publish DHT data, bridge to the agent’s other cells, and make remote calls to their peers.

-A platform and marketplace where Holochain users offer up their spare computing capacity for a fee.
+A platform and marketplace where Holochain users offer their spare computing capacity to host cells for web users, functioning as a bridge between Holochain and the traditional web.
 Read more at Holo’s website.

-A property of Holochain’s validating DHT, whereby healthy nodes detect invalid data, share proof of corruption among their peers, and take defensive action against the corrupt nodes that produced it.
-While each node is individually responsible for taking action, the cumulative effect is a collective rejection of the corrupt nodes.
+A property of Holochain’s validating DHT, whereby healthy nodes detect invalid data, share proof of corruption among their peers, and take defensive action against the corrupt nodes that produced it by publishing warrants against them.
+While each agent is individually free to interact with a peer with warrants attached to their agent ID, most agents will refuse to interact or gossip with them.
+The cumulative effect is a collective rejection of the corrupt nodes (see mutual sovereignty).

 Intrinsic data integrity¶